apache/seatunnel/docs/en/transform-v2/dynamic-compile.md

 | compile_pattern  | Enum   | no       | SOURCE_CODE   |
 | absolute_path    | string | no       |               |

-### source_code [string]

-The code must implement two methods: getInlineOutputColumns and getInlineOutputFieldValues. getInlineOutputColumns determines the columns you want to add or convert, and the original column structure can be obtained from CatalogTable
-GetInlineOutputFieldValues determines your column values.
-You can fulfill any of your requirements, and even complete RPC requests to obtain new values based on the original columns
-If there are third-party dependency packages, please place them in ${SEATUNNEL_HOME}/lib, if you use spark or flink, you need to put it under the libs of the corresponding service.

 ### common options [string]